Skip to main content

 Research Interests

-Dr. Larkin is interested in having a graduate student join his research team in the Behavioral Physiology Laboratory in the 2023-24 academic year
+Dr. Larkin is potentially interested in having a graduate student join his research team in the Behavioral Physiology Laboratory in the 2026-27 academic year.

 Courses